wintercms/docs/services-html.md

     <?= Form::label('email', 'E-Mail Address', ['class' => 'awesome']) ?>

-> **Note:** After creating a label, any form element you create with a name matching the label name will automatically receive an ID matching the label name as well.
+> **NOTE:** After creating a label, any form element you create with a name matching the label name will automatically receive an ID matching the label name as well.

 <a name="text"></a>
 ## Text fields